-Leg rest tilt - 80° to 12°; Leg position is essential for position during cramps of dialysis.
+Leg rest tilt – 80° to 12°; Leg position is essential for position during cramps of dialysis.

-The dialysis chair shall have cleaning and disinfection facility for maintaining hygiene in accordance with IS/ISO 17664.
+The dialysis chair shall have cleaning and disinfection facility for maintaining hygiene in accordance with IS 18742 (Part 1)/ISO 17664-1.
 It shall be resistant to liquid adsorption.

 The seat cushion of the dialysis chair shall be removable.
 Both the broad arm rest of the chair shall be adjustable for height, vertical and horizontal position for achieving right hand position during dialysis.